filipposc5/webapp/README.md

 ## 1. What's cool about this? (short description for the busy people)
 ------
-  chef reusability in many scenarios (standalone/enterprise/lab etc)
+- Chef reusability in many scenarios (standalone/enterprise/lab etc)
-  app nodes can join after main is up, so dynamic setup (pending main node reprovision)
+- App nodes can join after main is up, so dynamic setup (pending main node reprovision)
-  dynamic discovery and testing (with possibility to extend) for additional nodes
+- Dynamic discovery and testing (with possibility to extend) for additional nodes
-  works on my box, hopefully works on your box, but tested and works in osx AND windows
+- Works on my box, hopefully works on your box, but tested and works in osx AND windows
-  recipe and app itself leverage features (virtualenv/git) for possible complex / multi-app scenarios
+- Recipe and app itself leverage features (virtualenv/git) for possible complex / multi-app scenarios
-  You ask for 2 nodes I give you 10, up to 100!
+- You ask for 2 nodes I give you 10, up to 100!
-  I did not pick a python solution (my python > my ruby) so that I am outside of my comfort zone
+- I did not pick a python solution (my python > my ruby) so that I am outside of my comfort zone
-  No blind copy pasting, no shortcuts
+- No blind copy pasting, no shortcuts
-  A lot of testing has gone into it (it may still not be perfect)
+- A lot of testing has gone into it (it may still not be perfect)

 ## 2. Setup instructions
 -------